-About a month before the general election in Germany on September 18th, 2005, in which then opposition leader Angela Merkel from the Christian Democratic Party (CDU) became the country’s first female Chancellor, she had to face an embarrassing situation regarding a poorly-chosen idea to boost her chances.
+About a month before the general election in Germany on September 18th, 2005, in which then opposition leader Angela Merkel of the Christian Democratic Party (CDU) became the country’s first female Chancellor, she had to face an embarrassing situation regarding a poorly-chosen idea to boost her chances.

 “Angie”, a ballad about the end of a romance by the English rock band Rolling Stones from their 1973 album Goats Head Soup which became a world-wide hit, was played at the end of most of Merkel’s rallies in 2005.

 When the superstars received notice of this political publicity stunt, they expressed surprise and disappointment because no one had sought their permission to do so, which they would probably have refused anyway.

 On August 20th, 2005 a spokesman for the Christian Democrats denied that, insisting that his party had the perfect right to play the old song as campaign theme and wouldn’t back down.

 He made it very clear that they were no legal issues, because the CDU had obtained the corresponding confirmation from the competent German Society for Musical Performing and Mechanical Reproduction Rights (Gesellschaft für musikalische Aufführungs- und mechanische Vervielfältigungsrechte, GEMA).

 At the same time, he declined to comment on the suitability of the song’s lyrics, which include the refrains “Angie … you’re beautiful”, but also “Ain’t it time we said goodbye” and “All the dreams we held so close seemed to all go up in smoke.
 You can’t say we’re satisfied.”